Homework problems and due dates (not the dates the

 |

-of having you read the first page of Section 2.2 now is so that
+having you read the first page of Section 2.2 now is so that you can

-you can do the first few exercises of Section 2.3.
-As a
+do the first few exercises of Section 2.3.
+But as a "bonus", you'll also

-"bonus", you'll also be able to do the early exercises in
+be able to do the exercises in Section 2.2 assigned

 2.2/ 1–4, 6